advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 At the same time, increasing the number of CPU cores ensures that each user thread receives sufficient execution time.
 Coupled with maintaining a minimum execution granularity, the cost of context switching can be significantly mitigated.

 Next, let's examine the cost of thread blocking.
-The disadvantage of blocking is the cost of context switching¡ªtypically 12-20 microseconds¡ªwhich must be performed twice per lock handoff (once to sleep, and again to wake) [3].
+The disadvantage of blocking is the cost of context switchingâ€”typically 12-20 microsecondsâ€”which must be performed twice per lock handoff (once to sleep, and again to wake) [3].
 In general, under the condition of maintaining minimum execution times, the cost of context switching compared to current mainstream hardware environments is already quite minimal.
 Therefore, employing blocking methods has practical value.

 Further examining how Linux CPU schedules threads for running programs, specifics can be seen in the figure below: